This program is administered

 To have a healthy baby — One of the best things you can do is see a doctor early and often.

-The Medi-Cal Access Program provides pregnant women with comprehensive coverage for a low cost with no copayments or deductibles for its covered services.
+MCAP provides pregnant women with comprehensive coverage for a low cost with no copayments or deductibles for its covered services.
 Their newborns may be covered by the Medi-Cal Access Infant Program.
-Medi-Cal Access Program is for middle-income families who do not have health insurance and whose income is too high for no-cost Medi-Cal.
-Medi-Cal Access Program is also available to women who have other health insurance plans that doesn’t cover maternity services or with a maternity-only deductible or copayment greater than $500.
-You can read more about Coordination of Benefits between your other health insurance plan and the Medi-Cal Access Program health plan in the Glossary of Terms.
-If you are enrolled in Medi-Cal Access Program, your baby is eligible for coverage in the Medi-Cal Access Infant Program for up to two years, unless your baby is enrolled in employer sponsored insurance or no-cost Medi-Cal or your income no longer qualifies at your infant’s first birthday.
+MCAP is for middle-income families who do not have health insurance and whose income is too high for no-cost Medi-Cal.
+MCAP is also available to women who have other health insurance plans that doesn't cover maternity services or with a maternity-only deductible or copayment greater than $500.
+You can read more about Coordination of Benefits between your other health insurance plan and the MCAP health plan in the Glossary of Terms.
+If you are enrolled in MCAP, your baby has eligibility for coverage in the Medi-Cal Access Infant Program for up to two years, unless your baby is enrolled in employer sponsored insurance or no-cost Medi-Cal or your income no longer qualifies on your infant’s first birthday.